fmxsh/f3c/f3c-spec.md

 #### Nesting

+Because, by definition, a literal can be a block of data that can contain one or several other bindings, the fundamental structure allows for recursion and thus nesting of bindings.

 Nesting of entries is a feature possible because of the _binding structure_.
 One entry can be contained within another, and so on.

 It is the [literal] part of the `[identifier] [introducer] [literal]` that holds nested entries.
 The question is if a block identifiers can contain nested entries?
 An identifier can a contain nested structures, but those structures will never be analyzed as binding structures, but only taken line by line and will be seen as either _[raw]_ or as _strings_ or _primitives_ of _[array]_.
 A _[block literal]_ on the other hand, has its content analyzed for the purpose of fetching nested data.
 In the case _[block identifier]_, on the previous hand, data is never fetched from an identifier, only compared.
 Thus, nesting serves no purpose in identifiers.

 _[identifier]_ and _[literal]_ serves different purposes.
-The identifier is used merly for identification of literal, while the literal is the data itself that can be of a type that can contain other entries meaningful for a parser that may be looking for one entry within another, but the parser will never look within an identifier for the sake of finding a part of it.
+The identifier is used merely for identification of literal, while the literal is the data itself that can be of a type that can contain other entries meaningful for a parser that may be looking for one entry within another, but the parser will never look within an identifier for the sake of finding a part of it.
 The parser always uses the whole identifier in matching against a target given identifier for sake of determining if the current entry is desired for futher consideration.

 If an identifier can have nested structures that are meaningful as such, it technically could have another entry with another nested identifier and so on for eternal recursion.

 ### Note on _[inline terminator definition]_

 The _[inline terminator definition]_ is recognized by the same principle as any other _binding structure_.
 An _[inline terminator definition]_ always follows the format of `[identifier] [introducer] [literal]`.
 Thus, identifier has its ordinary place to the left, and to the right a literal is found.
+Be aware that the terminator definition is for a block of data, and thus an [introducer] is added at the end: `[identifier] [introducer] [literal] [introducer]`, example: `id: term:`.

 ### Inline-Inline Binding (iib)

 Identifier and literal both exist within the same line, and are thus _[inline format]_.

 #### With identifier

+Concept: `[identifier] [introducer] [literal]`

 Code: `icl`